andre-j3sus/ist-meic-notes/1st-semester/cd/03-data-preparation.md

     * **positive** if $z > mean$;
     * More **robust** to **outliers** than normalization;
 * Do not change the results of distance-based algorithms, such as kNN, since the distance between points is preserved;
-  * Do not affect kNN, decision trees, and random forests;
+  * Does not affect kNN, decision trees, and random forests;
+  * Does not affect Naive Bayes, since it is based on probabilities;

 ---